chef/chef-web-docs/content/ctl_chef_client.md

 limited access to machines and only needs to perform the operations that are necessary to deploy tooling for a specific application.

-The default configuration of the Chef Infra Client assumes that it is run as the root user.
+The default configuration of the Chef Infra Client assumes that it's run as the root user.
 This affords the Chef Infra Client the greatest flexibility when managing the state of any object.
-However, the Chef Infra Client may be run as a non-root user---that is, "run as a user with limited system privileges"---which can be useful when the objects on the system are available to other user accounts.
+However, the Chef Infra Client may be run as a non-root user---that's, "run as a user with limited system privileges"---which can be useful when the objects on the system are available to other user accounts.

-When the Chef Infra Client is run as a non-root user the Chef Infra Client can perform any action allowed to that user, as long as that action does not also require elevated privileges (such as sudo or pbrun).
+When the Chef Infra Client is run as a non-root user the Chef Infra Client can perform any action allowed to that user, as long as that action doesn't also require elevated privileges (such as sudo or pbrun).
 Attempts to manage any object that requires elevated privileges will result in an error.
-For example, when the Chef Infra Client is run as a non-root user that is unable to create or modify users, the **user** resource will not work.
+For example, when the Chef Infra Client is run as a non-root user that's unable to create or modify users, the **user** resource won't work.

 ### Set the Cache Path

 To run a Chef Infra Client in non-root mode, add the `file_cache_path` setting to the client.rb file for the node that will run as the non-root user.
-Set the value of `file_cache_path` to be the home directory for the user that is running the Chef Infra Client.
+Set the value of `file_cache_path` to be the home directory for the user that's running the Chef Infra Client.
 For example:

 ```ruby
 file_cache_path '~/.chef/cache'